ltdev22/boilerplate/docs/laravel.md

 ## Running Laravel commands through the terminal

-In order to run any Laravel commands, like _artisan_ commands, or even _composer_ commands, you can do it do it -either- by ssh-ing to the _php_ running container using the command right below and run the command you want inside the working directory.
+In order to run any Laravel commands, like artisan commands, or even composer commands, you can do it do it - either - by ssh-ing to the _php_ running container using the command right below and run the command you want inside the working directory.
 ```
 docker compose exec php /bin/sh/
 ```